Accessibility at The Summer House

 Disclosure and communication

 We hope it goes without saying that the Summer House respects everyone's right to disclose as little or as much as they feel comfortable with when it comes to disability, health, access requests and so on.
 If you choose to contact us, what or how much you disclose is of course at your discretion — we will not ask you to prove your status and we will keep your details known only to those people who are required to act on it.
+On our side we are sometimes required by venues not to disclose certain pieces of information; we aim to provide as much as we can in advance and on request.

 You will notice in this document and elsewhere we encourage guests to contact us in advance or during the event with their access requirements: this information is kept private to our very small team.
 We intend that our team will be open and responsive to feedback & requests for assistance.
 However we recognise that it may not always be feasible or feel comfortable to get in touch.
 If you need anonymity or feel like the issue cannot be resolved by the Summer House team itself feel free to contact the fully independent Wellbeing Team — they are not connected organisationally to the Summer House team.
 After that if you're unhappy with the way the Summer House team has handled your enquiry, feel free to make an anonymous complaint to the independent body as described on step 9 here.